10 Ways All of These Shortages and Price Hikes Are Saving Me Money

 1. Fool Me Once, Shame on Me

-This kind of person welcomes a challenge, especially one where things become too expensive.
-The original poster’s philosophy is that once mainstream consumers consider an item is overpriced, this presents an opportunity to hack the system and never pay for that item again.
+This kind of person welcomes a challenge, especially when things become too expensive.
+Their philosophy is that once mainstream consumers consider an item overpriced, this presents an opportunity to hack the system and never pay for it again.

-Better still, the poster explained that their philosophy has intensified of late.
-They now use their indignation at unreasonable prices to motivate them never to pay for those products again.
+Better still, stop buying the overpriced item.
+Instead of whining about it, direct your anger at unreasonable prices to motivate yourself never to pay for those products again.

 2. Bidets Forever